Graduate Office Newsletter

 For more information/ to see if you qualify please visit: https://basicneeds.ucla.edu/services/calfresh

-Commencement 2024
+Commencement

-For CS Grad Students who are finishing this academic year (i.e. Fall 2023, Winter 2024, Spring 2024 and Summer 2024 — please fill out the Commencement Survey by the deadline March 30, 2024).
-You are welcome to submit multiple entries if information changes.
+For CS Grad Students (both MS and PhD students) who are finishing their graduate program this academic year (i.e. Fall 2023, Winter 2024, Spring 2024 and Summer 2024) and wish to participate in the UCLA Engineering Commencement Ceremony taking place in Spring 2024 (there is only one Commencement Ceremony each Academic Year which takes place in Spring) please fill out the Commencement Survey by the deadline March 30, 2024.

 Enrollment for Winter 2024

-Graduate pass for enrollment for Winter 2023 starts on TBD.
-It is the student’s responsibility to check their MyUCLA to check what time your enrollment appointment is.
 Per the Registrar’s website, “Based on units completed and priority status, appointments are assigned randomly (by the Registrar’s Office not the department) within pass time periods.
 Exact enrollment times are available through MyUCLA.”
 Enrollment appointment times cannot be changed/modified.

 For more information on UCLA term deadlines please visit: https://www.registrar.ucla.edu/Term-Calendar

-CS Undergraduate Courses – Fall 2023
+CS Undergraduate Courses – Winter 2024

-The CS Grad Office has been given access to manually enroll CS grad students in CS undergraduate course provided that there is space available (this includes waitlist positions as well provided that there are open waitlist positions available).
-CS Grad Students are strongly advised to fulfill their Breadth Requirements first and must take Breadth Requirement courses when space is available.
-If a CS grad student would like to audit a course for breadth requirement credit, it is their responsibility to reach out to the instructor teaching that course that quarter to see if its possible (more info on auditing can be found below).
+The CS Grad Office has been given access to manually enroll CS grad students in CS 201 and CS undergraduate course provided that there is space available (this includes waitlist positions as well provided that there are open waitlist positions available) for W24

-If any of these three courses are closed/full we cannot enroll any students.
-If you would like us to enroll you in a CS undergrad courses (provided that there’s space this includes the waitlist) please do the following:
+If you would like to enroll you in a CS undergrad courses (provided that there’s space this includes the waitlist) for Winter 2024 please do the following:

-2. If there is a class conflict or a class you’d like to drop in exchange for an undergrad course that has open space, please let me know which class(es) you would like for us to drop on your behalf.
+2. If there is a class conflict or a class you’d like to drop in exchange for an undergrad course that has open space, please let me know which class(es) you would like for me to drop on your behalf.
 Please do not drop the course(s) yourself.
 This is important to ensure if the class is full by the time I access your email, you did not lose the class you were enrolled/waitlisted in.

-Enrollment for F23
+Enrollment for W24

 Friendly reminder the minimum number of units you should be enrolled in is 12 with the max being 18 (if you have questions, please email jalvarez@cs.ucla.edu).
 The last day to enroll/add in any course at UCLA without a financial penalty is the end of Week 2 (Jan.
 20).
 If by Week 2 you are still enrolled on a waitlist for any course and were not able to procure a PTE from the instructor, you will automatically be dropped after Week 2 (April 14) so please plan accordingly.